 Privilege Management for Mac Workstyles are used to assign Application Rules for a specific user, or group of users.
 The Workstyle Wizard can generate Application Rules depending on the type of Workstyle you choose.

-- "Application Rules" on page 25 - "Create Workstyles" on page 23
+- "Access the Application Rules" on page 25 - "Create a Privilege Management Workstyle" on page 22